The Dental Hygiene Academy of Sleep

 Release Date: March 20, 2023

 Head and neck examinations have begun identifying orofacial complications which may lend themselves to better understanding parafunctional habits.
 As dental practitioners advance in their understanding of oral soft tissues, an assessment of tethered oral tissues is critical for airway evaluation.
-The clinical assessment phase will begin with identifying concerning tethered oral tissues that may contribute to airway and sleep disorders.
+Part 3 of the clinical assessment phase will look at identifying concerning tethered oral tissues that may contribute to airway and sleep disorders.

 - Discover prevalence and complications associated with orofacial observations